 You should always be seeking creative ways to encourage customers to leave reviews because the more user-generated content you collect, the more opportunities you have to increase conversions, build trust, and ultimately grow sales.
 With many customers dependent on the opinions of others to sway their purchasing decisions, it makes a huge difference when you incorporate reviews into everything from your online marketing to your in-store merchandise.

-More importantly, if you are consistently providing a high-quality service to your customers you will naturally elicit more favorable reviews more often and this helps to drown out any poor reviews whilst still providing an unbiased perception of your brand.
+More importantly, if you are consistently providing a high-quality service to your customers, you will naturally elicit more favourable reviews more often and this helps to drown out any poor reviews whilst still providing an unbiased perception of your brand.

 How to Request More Reviews

 You want to make it as easy as possible for customers to leave reviews about your business so it should be a frictionless process that enables them to post content quickly.

 The easiest way to do this is to send a well-timed or automated email not long after purchase, inviting customers to share their feedback on your product or service whilst it’s still fresh in their mind.
 Find some review request email templates and include a call-to-action link to the Google reviews page.

 Google wants to help your business boost its reputation using reviews, so it has developed the Business Marketing Kit.
 Here you will find plenty of practical marketing assets to help promote positive reviews and encourage many more.
 Whether you are an online or an offline business, the practical kit has everything from stickers, posters, signage, and social posts allowing you to customize your messaging too.